How to Apply

 If I’m a reporter, what happens if another job opportunity comes up?

-This is a 12-month commitment, and by accepting this position, you are agreeing in good faith to stay for the duration.
+If you are applying for a one-year partnership, it is a 12-month commitment, and by accepting this position, you are agreeing in good faith to stay for the duration.
 Obviously we know family emergencies and other situations may come up, but you should expect to commit to working on this project for the entire year.
-If you have doubts, you may not want to apply.
+If you have doubts, you may want to think about other ways to collaborate with us.

-How many stories are we expected to produce under this grant?
+How many stories are we expected to produce?

 We’ve never found quotas particularly useful.
 Our reporters aim to produce a body of work each year that offers the possibility of prompting change.
 That said, our Local Reporting Network partners have, on average, produced four to eight major stories over the course of the year, as well as several more minor stories.
 Sometimes, the stories are part of a traditional multipart series or a single story, with appropriate follow-ups.
 But more often, the stories are rolled out individually as they are completed.
 The goal is impact, and there are many routes to achieving it.